| Title: | A Fully Featured Logging Framework |

 new()

-Loggers should never be instantiated directly with Logger$new()
+Loggers should never be instantiated directly with Logger$new() but

-.
+rather via get_logger("name").
 This way new Loggers are

 registered in a global namespace which ensures uniqueness and

 facilitates inheritance between Loggers.
-If "name"
+If "name" does not exist, a

 new Logger with that name will be created, otherwise the function returns